Create Your First Project

 Converted Single Storey Barn - Proposed Extension, Interior Remodel & Design

-All original window apertures are retained along the private edge of the plan, giving each bedroom & bathroom natural daylight.
-Glazed sliding doors and a fixed glazed unit are proposed to the living kitchen, which is a pivotal space, benefitting from the height of the original trussed roof and a lowered ceiling above the working area, above which sits a new mezzanine loft area for storage and occasional use.
+Original window apertures are retained along the private edge of the plan and spaces organised accordingly to offer all sleeping areas natural daylight.
+Glazed sliding doors and fixed glazed units are proposed to the opposite side of the building, with the living kitchen area - a central social space, benefitting from both the character and height of the original trussed / vaulted roofline and a lowered ceiling above the working area.

-Proposed external materials include restored brickwork, oak cladding, aluminium profile roofing, powder coated aluminium profile window and doors.
-Internally, pure white quartz surfaces and paintwork, are contrasted with a rustic and warm palette of terracotta herringbone floor tiles, cherrywood, maple and European larch.
+Proposed external materials include restored brickwork, oak cladding, aluminium profile roofing, powder coated aluminium heritage profile window and doors.
+Internally, pure white quartz surfaces and paintwork, are contrasted with a rustic and warm palette of terracotta herringbone floor tiles, cherrywood and European larch furniture and fittings.